From what I have seen, a lot of this mobile MMO market has started or became well known with Mafia Wars

 Mobile MMO gaming has to be very careful.
 Not only are the devices constantly changing, becoming more powerful and cheaper, but we're always just one hot new device away from having to start all over.
 The smart developers are preparing for this by making games that will run in almost any environment, the less experienced developers are only working with one device or operating system.

 In the end, it comes down to us as players.
 We have to reward that which is good, and ignore the bad.
 That means that we have to take mobile gaming as seriously as we do when we sit at our PC.
 Sure, it might be kind of neat to sit in the waiting room and play some version of a mobile MMO, but stop short of plunking your money into the game until you have been honest with yourself: Am I having fun?
 Will I play this later?

-Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
+It's very important that we reward those games that are taking the space seriously, and are trying something new.
+If we don't, we'll end up with more Mob Wars to play.
+And nobody wants that.Each week in MMObility, Beau Hindman dives into the murky waters of the most accessible and travel-friendly games around, including browser-based and smartphone MMOs.
 Join him as he investigates the best, worst, and most daring games to hit the smallest devices!
 Email him suggestions, or follow him on Twitter, Facebook, or Raptr.